KILTprotocol/kilt-node/pallets/pallet-dip-consumer/README.md

 The pallet allows the consumer runtime to define some `LocalIdentityInfo` associated with each identifier, which the pallet's proof verifier can access and optionally modify upon proof verification.
 Any changes made to the `LocalIdentityInfo` will be persisted if the identity proof is verified correctly and the extrinsic executed successfully.

-If the consumer does not need to store anything in addition to the information an identity proof conveys, they can simply use an empty tuple `()` for the local identity info.
+If the consumer does not need to store anything in addition to the information an identity proof conveys, they can use an empty tuple `()` for the local identity info.
-Another example could be the use of signatures, which requires nonce to avoid replay protections.
+Another example could be the use of signatures, which requires a nonce to avoid replay protections.
-In this case, a simple numeric type such as a `u64` or a `u128` could be used, and bumped by the proof verifies when validating each new cross-chain transaction proof.
+In this case, a numeric type such as a `u64` or a `u128` could be used, and increased by the proof verifier when validating each new cross-chain transaction proof.

 ## The `Config` trait